 Ralph Fiennes’ second film as director, THE INVISIBLE WOMAN, is a haunting and magical tale that will really move you.

 I’ve admired Ralph Fiennes so much as an actor through all of his incredibly varied and visceral screen performances and though his second film behind the camera is the Victorian-set drama THE INVISIBLE WOMAN, it’s a no less visceral experience.

 Even though Fiennes also acts in this, as a middle-aged Charles Dickens at the height of his fame, the real star here is the amazing Felicity Jones as THE INVISIBLE WOMAN of the title.
-She’s Ellen (Nelly) Ternan, one of the actress daughters of Kristin Scott-Thomas’s Frances Ternan making their living touring in 1850s Britain.
-Coming into contact with Dickens for a play he’s producing with his writer and friend Wilkie Collins (an always excellent Tom Hollander), it’s a transformative moment for both of them but in Fiennes superbly accomplished film, everything is beautifully underplayed and subtly nuanced.
+She’s Ellen Ternan, “Nelly”, one of the actress daughters of Kristin Scott-Thomas’s Frances Ternan making their living in touring theatre in 1850s Britain.
+Coming into contact with Dickens for a play he’s producing with his writer and friend Wilkie Collins (an always excellent Tom Hollander), it’s a transformative moment for both of them but in Fiennes superbly accomplished film, everything is subtly nuanced and beautifully underplayed.

-The thought of Nelly embarking on a relationship with the famous writer would not only ruin her reputation but also his marriage to Joanna Scanlan’s collected wife and we watch all these momentous thoughts flicker across Jones’ expressive face.
+The thought of Nelly embarking on a relationship with the famous writer would not only ruin her reputation but also his marriage to Catherine (a quietly formidable Joanna Scanlan) and we watch all these momentous thoughts flicker across Jones’ expressive face.
 She really is an actor of incredible talent.
-Having been blown away by her performance opposite Guy Pearce in Drake Doremus’ drama Breathe In and enchanted by her turn in the romantic comedy Chalet Girl, here she delivers a mature and emotionally focused portrait of a woman trapped in both a relationship that fulfills her and within the constraints of the time.
+Having been blown away by her performance opposite Guy Pearce in Drake Doremus’ recent romantic drama Breathe In and enchanted by her turn in the 2011 romantic comedy Chalet Girl, here she delivers a mature and emotionally focused portrait of a woman trapped in both a relationship that fulfils her and within the constraints of the time.